MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/software-defined-networking-23h2.md

 ---
-title: Software defined networking (SDN) in Azure Stack HCI and Windows Server
+title: Software defined networking (SDN) in Azure Stack HCI, version 23H2
-description: Software defined networking (SDN) provides a way to centrally configure and manage networks and network services such as switching, routing, and load balancing in your data center.
+description: Software defined networking (SDN) provides a way to centrally configure and manage networks and network services such as switching, routing, and load balancing in your Azure Stack HCI system.
 author: AnirbanPaul
 ms.author: anpaul
 ms.topic: conceptual